Skip to main content

 The sick people reported signs of STEC, including nausea, vomiting, stomach cramps, diarrhea (including bloody diarrhea), and fever.
 Four people were hospitalized and recovered.

-We have not found any sick restaurant workers at Tokyo Stop Teriyaki.
+We did not find any sick restaurant workers at Tokyo Stop Teriyaki.

 Public Health actions